RumeshPriyanga/Window_Directory_Creation_YEAR_Month_Date/README.md

-# Window_Directory_Creation_YEAR_Month_Date
+#Windows_Directory_Creation_YEAR_Month_Date
-This bat file will create folders according to the Year Month Date.
-You can change the path as required.
+This bat file will create folders according to the Year Month Date eg. 2026\February\20.
+You can change the folder path as required.

 Eg F:\All\VAS REPORTS\2026\February\20